traum-ferienwohnungen/barrelman/README.md

-Watch for changes on service objects in <local cluster> with label `"tfw.io/upstreamwatcher": "true"`:
-* Add/Modify: Add or update a matching endpoint object
-    * IPs from up to date list of nodes in <remote cluster>
-    * Port from `targetPort` of service
-* Delete: Do we have to delete the endpoint object manually?

-Watch for changes of nodes in <remote cluster>:
-* Add: Update endpoints of service objects in <local_cluster>
-* Modify: Check if node is ready, update endpoints of services in <local cluster>
-* Delete: Update endpoints of service objects in <local cluster>

 # Terms
 * remote(-cluster) is always the cluster who's nodes are being watched
 * local(-cluster) is always the cluster to manage services/endpoints in